xtuml/bridgepoint/doc-bridgepoint/notes/8495_maven_build.md

 in the packaging repository.
 Can they be removed?
 Should they?
 Do we want or need to still support the old script-based build of BP Pro?

+7.6 TODO - the maven-resources-plugin (which we use to copy files) needs the encoding attribute to be set.
+During a build it was defaulting to UTF-8 and this was causing problems, especially with executable files which didn't run after being copied.
+I have added and encoding specification for ISO-8859-1 that allows the md5sum of the files to be identical to the source after the copy.

 8. User Documentation
 ---------------------